Humanities Scholars Program

 Listen to two HSP seniors discuss their research projects in the Humanities Pod, produced by Cornell's Society for the Humanities.

-Faculty interim director Lawrence Glickman leads the HSP cohort of fifty juniors and seniors in 2023-24.
-He is joined by the Humanities Scholars Program Faculty Advisory Board: Laura Brown, John Wendell Anderson Professor of English; Paul Fleming, Taylor Family Director of the Society for the Humanities; Seema Golestaneh, Associate Professor, Near Eastern Studies; and Alexander Livingston, Associate Professor, Government.
+Faculty director Verity Platt, Professor of Classics and History of Art, leads the HSP cohort of nearly sixty juniors and seniors in 2024-25.
+She is joined by the Humanities Scholars Program Faculty Advisory Board: Amiel Bize, Assistant Professor of Anthropology; Laura Brown, John Wendell Anderson Professor of English; Seema Golestaneh, Associate Professor of Near Eastern Studies; and Alexander Livingston, Associate Professor of Government and Interim Director of the Society for the Humanities.

 Undergraduate Program Structure